Jonas Valančiūnas: 2014–15 season

-On 17 December 2014, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for a third time.
+On 17 December 2014, Valančiūnas was selected as the Lithuanian Basketball Player of the Year for the third time.

 On 31 January 2015, Valančiūnas scored a then career-high 31 points in a 114–111 loss to the Detroit Pistons.
-Valančiūnas finished the 2014–15 season with a back-to-the-basket shot percentage of 51.3%, good for second in the NBA behind fellow Lithuanian Donatas Motiejūnas of the Houston Rockets, who was attacking with 53.4% this way.
-Valančiūnas was ranked second in field goal percentage category during the 2014–15 season.
+He finished the 2014–15 season with a back-to-the-basket shot percentage of 51.3%, good for second in the NBA behind fellow Lithuanian Donatas Motiejūnas of the Houston Rockets, who was attacking with 53.4% this way.
+Valančiūnas was ranked second in the two-points field goal percentage category during the 2014–15 season.

 2015–16 season

 On 20 August 2015, Valančiūnas signed a four-year, $64 million contract extension with the Raptors.
 Prior to the start of the 2015–16 season, Valančiūnas was named the 57th (out of 400) best player in the league by ESPN, jumping 34 positions from the previous season when he was ranked 91st.
-On 22 November 2015, he was ruled out for six weeks with a fracture in his left hand.
+On 22 November, he was ruled out for six weeks with a fracture in his left hand.
 He returned to action on 28 December against the Chicago Bulls after missing 17 games with the injury.
 On 10 March 2016, in a win over the Atlanta Hawks, he recorded 10 points and 10 rebounds, his career-high 16th straight game scoring in double figures and his 16th double-double of the season.
 His double figure record ended at 17 games after re-injuring his left hand on 14 March against the Chicago Bulls, leaving the game with 2:25 remaining in the first quarter and did not return.

-On 30 March 2016, Valančiūnas recorded 19 points and 9 rebounds in a 105–97 win over the Atlanta Hawks, helping the Raptors record a 50-win season for the first time in franchise history.
+On 30 March, Valančiūnas recorded 19 points and 9 rebounds in a 105–97 win over the Atlanta Hawks, helping the Raptors record a 50-win season for the first time in franchise history.
 On 1 April, he recorded 11 points, 14 rebounds and a career-best seven blocks in a 99–95 win over the Memphis Grizzlies.
-The Raptors finished the regular season as the second seed in the East with a 56–26 record.
+The Raptors finished the regular season as the second seed in the conference with a 56–26 record.

-In Game 1 of the Raptors' first round playoff series against the seventh-seeded Indiana Pacers, Valančiūnas set a franchise playoff record with 19 rebounds, surpassing his own mark set in 2014.
-In Game 2 of the series, Valančiūnas recorded a playoff career-high 23 points and 15 rebounds in a 98–87 win, tying the series a 1–1.
+During the 2016 NBA playoffs, in game 1 of the Raptors' first round playoff series against the seventh-seeded Indiana Pacers, Valančiūnas set a franchise playoff record with 19 rebounds, surpassing his own mark set in 2014.
+In game 2 of the series, Valančiūnas recorded a playoff career-high 23 points and 15 rebounds in a 98–87 win, tying the series a 1–1.
 The Raptors went on to win the series 4–3.
-In the second round, the Raptors faced the Miami Heat, but in Game 3 of the series, Valančiūnas went down with a sprained right ankle.
-He subsequently missed eight straight games, returning to action in Game 5 of the Eastern Conference Finals against the Cleveland Cavaliers.
-The Raptors went on to lose to the Cavaliers in Game 6, as the Raptors' deepest playoff run in franchise history came to an end with a 4–2 defeat.
+In the second round, the Raptors faced the Miami Heat, but in game 3 of the series, Valančiūnas went down with a sprained right ankle.
+He subsequently missed eight straight games, returning to action in game 5 of the Eastern Conference finals against the Cleveland Cavaliers.
+The Raptors lost to the Cavaliers in game 6 as the Raptors' deepest playoff run in franchise history ended with a 4–2 series loss.